Funded Research

 • Co-PIs: Kifle Gebremedhin (BEE), Mark Milstein (CSGE), and Peter Smallidge (CALS)

-• Dates: Spring 2021 – present
+• Dates: Spring 2021 – 2022

-In collaboration with glued laminated timber manufacturer UNALAM, this research will look to develop an innovative method to reuse Emerald Ash Borer (EAB)-infested timber, by creating a new building process to transform irregularly shaped “ash waste wood” into a useful high-tech engineered wood products.
+In collaboration with glued laminated timber manufacturer UNALAM, this research will look to develop an innovative method to reuse Emerald Ash Borer (EAB)-infested timber, by creating a new building process to transform irregularly shaped “ash waste wood” into a useful high-tech engineered wood product.

 Animal Fibers: Connecting Rural Economies and Urban Markets Through Strengthened Local Supply Chains